ASA Permission Guidelines

 Short passages of 200 words or less are considered fair use and do not require permission.

 Repositories and manuscript posting online.
 At its August 2011 meeting, the Committee on Publications reviewed and approved a proposal from the Joint Subcommittee on Electronic Publishing to update ASA's rules on manuscript eligibility regarding online posting of manuscripts before, during, and after publication.
 This policy applies to the manuscript submitted for publication, not to the final copyedited published article, which may be published online only by ASA or its publisher.
+This policy was clarified in 2018.
 More Information.

 An author of ASA copyrighted material may use her/his own material without permission in any volume of which s/he is sole author or editor.